 Who will deal with my work?

-Your files will be dealt with by qualified Costs Lawyers.
+Your files will be dealt with by experienced Costs professionals.
 Our team has the knowledge and experience to deal with the claim for costs swiftly and efficiently.
 A high quality service is provided at all times.

 What’s in it for me?

 Good question.
-Aside from the quality service that we provide you will benefit from having our dedicated Costs Lawyers at hand to provide advice on any costs issues should you require it.
+Aside from the quality service that we provide, you will benefit from having our dedicated Costs specialists at hand to provide advice on any costs issues should you require it.
 We’ll work hard to achieve the best possible result for you and your client.

 How do I instruct you?